janellebaguley/tic-tac-toe-poker/Part2/README.md

 - The final thing we are going to do is apply a color to the section using the second input we have set up.
 - Using `card.style.color` set it equal to `colorInput.value`, being whatever is typed into the second input.
-- If done properly the text and symbol should change colors appropriately.
+- If done properly the text and symbol should change colors appropriately.å

 </details>